netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ancestors, regardless
 of source, even if the changed nodes are not explicitly part of the change payload.
-An example of this is dependent data under YANG {{RFC7950}} when- or choice-statements.
+An example of this is dependent data under YANG {{RFC7950}} "when" or "choice" statements.

-The server MUST NOT change the txid value of a versioned node unless the node itself or a child node of that node has been changed.
+A server MUST NOT change the txid value of a versioned node unless the node itself or a child node of that node has been changed.
 The server MUST NOT change any txid values due to changes in config false data, or any kind of metadata that the